iutools/iutools/doc/for-devs/test-plan.md

   - PREFERRED_SCRIPT: Roman
 - and make sure that:
   - the Standardized Spelling section shows: maligaliurvinganit/ᒪᓕᒐᓕᐅᕐᕕᖓᓂᑦ
-  - BUT: As of 2023-12-20, this does not work.
   - it shows a decomposition, but it's for the correct spelling
+  - NOTE: As of 2023-12-20, the next line does not work (no related wrods shown).
   - it shows some related words, but they are for the correct spelling

-Mis-spelled IU word whose mis-spelled form does NOT appear in Hansard
+Words in the wrong language
+- Enter the word 'world' with lang=iu
+  - Should display error message: The word 'world' is not in the language 'iu'
-- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+- Enter the word 'ᐃᓄᒃᓱᒃ' with lang=en
-  - QUERY_WORD: 'inukssuk'
-  - QUERY_LANGUAGE: Inuktitut
-  - PREFERRED_SCRIPT: Roman
-- and make sure that:
-  - BUG: as of 2022-12-, this does not work.
-In this case, the dict says it has not found the word.
+  - Should display error message: The word 'ᐃᓄᒃᓱᒃ' is not in the language 'en'

+En word that is made up of all Roman iu chars
+- search with lang=English, word='main'
-  - an entry is actually displayed
+- Make sure that no error message is displayed
-  - But the Standardized Spelling section shows inuksuk/ᐃᓄᒃᓱᒃ
-  - it shows a decomposition, but it's for the correct spelling
-  - it shows some related words, but they are for the correct spelling

 Out-of-hansard valid IU word
 - Search for a word that is a valid IU word but is not in the Hansard